BrendelGroup/FMAB/Notes/Unix_tools.md

 `echo $PATH`

-You can also **pipe** the output of echo to a file, which is very useful for creating simple files.
+You can also redirect the output of echo to a file, which is very useful for creating simple files.

 `echo 'file with a single line' > newfile`